solidi/writing/54-cancel-this-app-update-dammit.md

 On another #anniversary of the #moon landing, I'm late to another virtual meeting.
 Here is my short #rant on broken #user #experiences on #software #app #updates.
 Enjoy!

-Thanks to Joe Dimartino, Danielle Arcuri, Pratik Dhiman, Steve Guyer, and Matt Funk
+Thanks to Joe Dimartino, Danielle Arcuri, Pratik Dhiman, Steve Guyer, Douglas J Arcuri, and Matt Funk

 https://dev.to/solidi/cancel-this-app-update-dammit-5f6j